 The Lutheran and Episcopalian traditions have had a profound impact on Protestant Christianity in Europe, the United States, and around the world.
-These two branches of the Christian faith have similarities and differences, and knowing what those are helps people to understand their past, present, and future.
+These two branches of the Christian faith have similarities and differences, and knowing what those help people to understand their past, present, and future.

 The Lutheran and Episcopal traditions originated in separate protests against the Roman Catholic Church in 16th century Europe.
 The traditions agree that God is Trinitarian and that Christ’s death is an atonement for sin.
 They disagree about church government and the nature of the Lord’s Supper.